browniebroke/deezer-python/CONTRIBUTING.md

 ### Submit Feedback

-The best way to send feedback is to file an ticket on the [issues page].
+The best way to send feedback is to file a ticket on the [issues page].
 If you are proposing a feature:

 -   Explain how it would work.
 -   Keep the scope as narrow as possible, to make it easier to implement.